 Run by specially designed technical tools, automated moderation is responsible for filtering offensive language and other violations in multimedia content by implementing complex artificial intelligence solutions.
 An automatic and faster way of identifying offensive posts, AI moderation can also help to block the IP addresses of users that are classified as abusive.

 Automated technology, however, is limited by its inability to distinguish the nuances of photos, videos, and text in the absence of human review.
-For this reason, the most effective moderation solution is one that pairs AI-based moderation with live moderation so acceptable content is not filtered out and harmful content is detected.
+For this reason, the most effective moderation solution is one that pairs AI-based moderation with live moderation so acceptable content is not filtered out and harmful types of content are detected.

-A hybrid approach to moderation, combining human and AI efforts, is necessary to effectively monitor user-generated content.
+A hybrid approach to moderation, combining human review and AI efforts, is necessary to effectively monitor user-generated type of content.
 At WebPurify, we’ve been using a hybrid system of AI and live human moderation to scrub UGC for hundreds of brands for over a decade.

 A Word on Mental Health